jasonp000/angry-umbrella/0-zero-zazzy-zettameters/readme.md

 #### Task 2: Use Terraform to deploy your new machine

 ##### Navigate to the new directory and initialize Terraform:

+Initializing terraform will create the necessary configuration files in the current working directory that terraform will use to maintain information about your deployments.
+To not modify these files unless absolutely necessary!

 ```shell
 cd ~/0-new_working_dir
 terraform init